-“Can Americans even travel to Iran?” is the second most commonly asked question after whether Iran is safe to travel to at all.
-The answer is yes, it is safe.
-And yes, Americans can legally travel to Iran though it takes a longer Visa process than most.
+“Can Americans travel to Iran?” is the second most commonly asked question after whether Iran is safe to travel to at all.
+The answer is yes, Iran is safe to travel to.
+And yes, Americans can legally travel to Iran, though it takes a longer Visa process than most other countries.
 It will also cost more because you’ll have to book a tour.
 Budget at least 3-4 months to get a visa approval so that you also have ample time to book your flight at a reasonable cost.
 As an American Tourist in Iran who just returned, I share everything you need to know to prepare for your trip to this majestic, historical, hospitable country that is so often misunderstood.

 Here are the steps and information for Americans traveling to Iran (click on the link if you want to skip to the section):